Fertiliser/Grain shed

 In this article we look at: grain tarps, grain bags, silos and grain sheds.

-Having a suitable storage solution for grain on-farm not only protects your grain, but on-farm grain storage can help you increase your marketing opportunities and dollars-per-tonne when the time’s right to sell.
+On-farm grain storage not only protects your grain but can also help you increase your marketing opportunities and dollars-per-tonne when the time is right to sell.

-However, storing grain comes with a few challenges, so when it comes to deciding on the best option for your operations, it’s important to consider the following:
+However, storing grain comes with a few challenges.
+So, when it comes to deciding on the best option for your operation, it’s important to consider the following:

 • How long are you planning to store the grain?